Brotherhood (2016 film): Plot

 Sam breaks into the gym, looking for a gun.
-Brick tells Sam he and Calvin are seeking revenge on Mooks for raping Sariya, Brick's daughter.
+Brick tells Sam that he and Calvin are seeking revenge on Mooks for raping Sariya, Brick's daughter.
 Sam and Henry track down Daley's henchman, helped by Hassan.
 Sam assaults Drew who reveals Curtis' and Daley's whereabouts.
 Elsewhere, Henry encounters one of Mooks' henchmen, Yardz, and confesses that he has been lying to his girlfriend to hide from her and his son, who he wrongly thinks is not his.
 Henry also successfully persuades Yardz to change his life and leave Mooks.

 Sam storms Daley's estate with Hassan, Henry, Brick, Sariya and Calvin, as police approach.
 They link with Curtis and Hugs.
 As Sam knocks out Janette and kicks the door open, Daley, suspecting that he was being double-crossed by his gang, fatally stabs Hugs and escapes.
 Sam pulls the knife from Hugs as the police arrive and make arrests.
 After being exonerated by Buds, Sam calls Curtis to fight to the death.
 Sam overpowers Curtis and wrestles a gun away.
 He pulls out the bullets, dropping them and the gun on the floor.
 Curtis loads a single bullet, but before he can shoot Sam, police gun him down.
 Dying, Curtis tells Sam where Daley is.

 Sam, Brick, Sariya and Calvin find Daley filling a bag with money.
 The four unmask Daley as Mooks, the real boss, and confront him for beating and raping Sariya.
 Sam takes the bag from him and leaves as Brick shoots Mooks dead.

 Safely away, Sam divides up the money with Royston, Alisa, and everyone who helped him get revenge on Curtis, Drew and Mooks.
 Strolling with his family, Sam encounters Buds, who refuses to help him any further but affirms they are still friends, warning him to stay out of trouble.